100%

 }

-Verify the body-index offset against Pool::scheme_body (in compiler/ori_types/src/pool/accessors.rs) — whatever the canonical accessor reads, compute_flags MUST read from the same layout slot. compute_flags runs during Pool::intern before the body Idx is re-wrapped by accessors, so it computes the offset directly from the extra slice rather than calling scheme_body(idx).
+Verify the body-index offset against Pool::scheme_body (in compiler_repo/compiler/ori_types/src/pool/accessors.rs) — whatever the canonical accessor reads, compute_flags MUST read from the same layout slot. compute_flags runs during Pool::intern before the body Idx is re-wrapped by accessors, so it computes the offset directly from the extra slice rather than calling scheme_body(idx).

 • Confirm that propagate_from exists and already masks to PROPAGATE_MASK per types.md §TF-3.
 If it does not (or its mask is stale), update it in the same change — flag-propagation asymmetries between Scheme and other compound tags are themselves DRIFT findings.